k8sgpt-ai/k8sgpt/README.md

 ```

 _Removing the remote cache_
-Note: this will not delete the bucket
+Note: this will not delete the upstream S3 bucket or Azure storage container
 ```
-k8sgpt cache remove --bucket <name>
+k8sgpt cache remove
 ```
 </details>